Akshaymonkv/Discord-bot/README.md

 # Discord-bot
-A simple discord bot designed using python to provide simple greetings.
+A simple discord bot designed using python.